-Hard wax, though more expensive is excellent for use in the more sensitive areas, such as the bikini and underarms.
+Hard wax, though more expensive, is excellent for use in the more sensitive areas, such as the bikini and underarms.
 Hard wax is just that, hard.
 Okay it actually gets hard when it dries.
 We smooth on the warm wax and let it dry.
-As it dries it turns hard, encapsulating the hair in it’s hardness.
+As it dries, it turns hard, encapsulating the hair in its hardness.
 Because it hardens, it also lifts from the skin as it dries.
 No strips necessary here, we just flip up the edge and pull the strip free, removing the hair beneath.
 It’s not sticky, causes very little, if any skin irritation and doesn’t interfere with lymphatic flow!

-I’m not going to say it doesn’t hurt, after all we are pulling your hair out.
+We’re not going to say it doesn’t hurt, after all we are pulling your hair out.
 But we need to remember that everyone is different and we all have different reactions to the same experience.

-After waxing you’ll want to avoid anything that can cause further skin irritation, like sunbathing, tanning and extreme temperatures like hot tubs or even ice packs.
-And since we live in Chico, no tubing or jumping into the River!
+After waxing, you’ll want to avoid anything that can cause further skin irritation, like sunbathing, tanning, and extreme temperatures like hot tubs or even ice packs.
+And since we live in Chico, no tubing or jumping into the river!
 But showering is fine as long as the temperature is not too hot.
 But not to worry, once any irritation is gone, you can resume all activities!